ASA Anthropology of Britain Network

 Dr Hannah Rumble, University of Exeter

-Given that this year's ASA conference theme is 'Symbiotic anthropologies: theoretical commensalities and methodological mutualisms' and one of the key questions asked is: "What can - or should - anthropologists do and with whom?"
+Given that ASA15's theme was 'Symbiotic anthropologies: theoretical commensalities and methodological mutualisms' and one of the key questions asked was: "What can - or should - anthropologists do and with whom?"
 I felt it apt, as an anthropologist who has conducted most of her fieldwork in Britain to screen a 12 minute film that documents a project I ran with a community artist in Bristol in 2013 called Dead and Buried.
 A project that creatively engaged young people, between 17 and 25 years old, identified as 'Not in Education, Employment or Training' (NEET), with places of death (a natural burial ground, cemetery and crematoria) over an intensive 10 weeks, culminating in a public exhibition of the young people's creative output.
 In this presentation I will reflect upon the symbiosis and unexpected outcomes of this innovative, creative collaboration between contracted anthropologist, self-employed community artist and 10 unemployed young people.

 Celebrating 10 years of the AOB, 4th September 2014, University of Exeter